tirespider/AuSim/README.md

 also for those who play CCTA and wish to take steps now to avoid having hand problems later.

 1,209,600 is not a small number.
+By one estimate that 100g of force is exerted with each mouse click, the cumulative total is the equivilent of lifting a weight of 120 tons once.
-If you do anything that number of times in your entire life, much less in just a 3 year span, it is bound to have consequences.
-Let AwSim bear the burden that your clicking hand now suffers.
-Don't expect to be able to sim faster, or get better results or make your RT last longer.
-But if you find that to be true, let that be your reward for watching guard over the health of your hand.
-Everyone should be as forethoughtful as you.
+Whether you click a mouse button over a million times or lift a whale with one finger just one time in your life, it is bound to have consequences.
+Let AwSim bear that burden and give your clicking hand a much deserved respite.

+As you use AwSim, don't expect to be able to sim faster, or get better results or make your RT last longer.
+But if you should find that to be true, consider it as your hands' indirect way of thanking you for your attention to it's health and well being.

 EA has not made a statement one way or the other about the use of AwSim.
 However, if it should be declared anything